kiranraathod/low-latency-voice-agent/README.md

-# Adiiva — Real-Time Voice AI Agent
+# Low-Latency Voice AI Agent

 > A production-grade, fully asynchronous voice pipeline that transforms browser microphone audio into spoken AI responses in under two seconds.
 Built to validate the architectural principles that matter at scale: streaming-first design, stage-isolated concurrency, and latency measured in milliseconds — not user frustration.